EARLY RELEASE SCHEDULE

 |11:34 - 12:10

 Guidance Department Staff

-- Practice for the EOC: Visit www.flvs.net/eoc for review session, practice tests and resources.
+- Practice for EOC exams: Visit www.flvs.net/eoc for review session, practice tests and resources

 New Graduation Requirements:

 New graduation information is available for your review, please find the information and videos on the District’s website: Click Here to go to the site.